Zayyan Ahmed: College career

+Rimal Al-Sahra

+In February 2026, Ahmed joined UAE Third Division League club Rimal Al-Sahra SC.
+He made his first debut for the club on 10 February 2026 as a 46-minute substitute in a UAE Federation Cup Preliminary Round match against Majd.

 International career

 Youth

 In August 2025, following successful trials, Zayyan was included in the preliminary squad of the Bangladesh U23 team for the 2026 AFC U-23 Asian Cup qualifiers and the preparation matches leading up to the qualifiers.
 On 18 August, he made his debut in a friendly match against Bahrain U23, held in Manama, Bahrain.
 The game ended in a 0–1 defeat.

 Senior

 In September 2025, he was included in the Bangladesh national team preliminary squad for two 2027 AFC Asian Cup qualification – third round matches against Hong Kong.
 On 9 October 2025, Zayyan debuted for the senior national team in a 3–4 defeat to Hong Kong at the National Stadium, Dhaka.